Conformal Disentanglement and Latent-Space Curation: A Neural Framework for Perspective Synthesis, Differentiation and Targeted Generation: Conclusion

 \subsection{Acknowledgements}

 The authors are grateful to Dr. D. Sroczynski for aiding in the synthetic data set generation, and to Professor R. Lederman for giving us access to the bobble-head image data set originally featured in \cite{lederman2014}.
-The authors are thankful to Professors R. Lederman, R. Talmon, and R. Coifman and for helpful discussions and suggestions regarding this project.
+The authors are thankful to Professors R. Lederman, R. Talmon, and R. Coifman for helpful discussions and suggestions regarding this project.
 EDK was funded by the Luxembourg National Research Fund (FNR), grant reference 16758846.
-The work of YGK was partially supported by an AFOSR MURI (Dr. F. Fahroo);
+The work of D.G. and I.G.K. was partially supported by the US National Science Foundation and the US Department of Energy;